What Parents Should Know about Multisystem Inflammatory Syndrome in Children (MIS-C)

 If you do not have access to a lab near you and you live in the Los Angeles area, you may visit one of our community blood draw and testing sites.
 Click here to find locations, hours and maps.

-If your child does become ill and maintains a high fever that lasts for several days, call your child’s doctor and seek medical attention immediately.
+If your child is very ill and has a high fever, call your child’s doctor and seek medical attention immediately.

 If my child was diagnosed with Kawasaki disease recently, should I contact my child’s providers?